mhorbul/advanced-mortgage-calculator/README.md

 A comprehensive React application that compares different mortgage payoff strategies with inflation adjustment to help you make informed financial decisions.

+## 🎥 Inspiration

+This application was inspired by the mortgage payoff strategies discussed in [this YouTube video](https://www.youtube.com/watch?v=AqOplfWlYY8).
+The video explores various approaches to paying off mortgages faster, including using personal lines of credit and comparing different strategies.
+This calculator brings those concepts to life with interactive calculations and visual comparisons.

 ## 🏠 Features

 ### Four Mortgage Payoff Strategies